 The Markt of Bruges | Markt

-This large market square in the city center is home to some gorgeous buildings, including the Belfry.
+This large market square in the city centre is home to some gorgeous buildings, including the Belfry.
 The market has been car-free since 1995, it makes for great people-watching, whether from the view of a horse-drawn carriage or sitting at one of the many market side cafes.

 Belfry of Bruges

-The Belfry of Bruges is a medieval bell tower in the center of Bruges, Belgium.
+The Belfry of Bruges is a medieval bell tower in the centre of Bruges, Belgium.
 One of the city’s most prominent symbols, the belfry formerly housed a treasury and the municipal archives and served as an observation post for spotting fires and other danger.
 A narrow, steep staircase of 366 steps, leads to the top of the 83-meter-high building, offering some pretty amazing city views.